percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 .. variable:: wsrep_on

+   :version 5.6.27-25.13: Variable available only in session scope
    :cli: No
    :conf: No
    :scope: Session
    :dyn: Yes
    :default: ON

-This variable is used to enable/disable wsrep replication.
-When set to ``OFF``, server will stop replication and behave like standalone |MySQL| server.
+This variable can be used to disable wsrep replication from the current session to the rest of the cluster without the node leaving the cluster.

 .. variable:: wsrep_OSU_method